klehmann/mindoodb-app-example/README.md

 - **Haven-configured views** -- lists the view definitions that a Haven administrator attached to the app registration
 - **Column metadata** -- displays the dynamic column definitions, roles, and sorting for each view
 - **Categorized result grid** -- materializes a paginated, categorized grid for the selected view
+- **Navigator cursor** -- step through entries one at a time (first, last, next, prev, parent, first child) with a live "current entry" detail card
-- **Expand / Collapse** -- full category expansion control (expand all, collapse all, toggle individual categories)
+- **Expand / Collapse** -- full category expansion control (expand / collapse current entry, expand all, collapse all, toggle individual categories)
+- **Category awareness** -- dynamically detects whether the selected view has categories and shows category-specific controls only when relevant

 ### Events tab -- Theme and viewport